-All you have to do to take note of this fact is feel for heat on the surfaces around the cooking surface.
-All of the heat lost to areas other than the pot or pan and food inside is the energy that got used up without contributing to the goal.
+All you have to do to take note of this is to feel for heat on the surfaces around the cooking surface.
+All heat lost to areas other than the pot or pan and food inside is energy that was consumed without contributing to the goal of cooking.

 Electric vs induction cooktops

 Electric stovetops are more efficient than gas ranges when it comes to getting more of the heat energy to the cooking pot or pan.
-But they are still less efficient than induction cooktops when it comes to getting the most heating done possible with the amount of energy that goes into it.
+But they are still less efficient than induction cooktops when it comes to the most heating possible given the amount of energy expended.

-In addition to that, electric ranges are less responsive to adjustments than either gas ranges or induction cooktops.
+In addition, electric ranges are less responsive to adjustments than both gas ranges and induction cooktops.

 So, what is the process that takes place on an induction cooktop that results in hot food?
 Why is it more efficient than gas or electric?
 What makes it safer?
 And, perhaps most importantly, if it is so safe and efficient—why do you still need to be careful around the cooktop after using it?

 Induction cooktops use friction to produce heat.
-This happens when a coil in the cooktop is energized, which turns it into an electromagnet.
+This happens when a coil in the cooktop is energized and it becomes electromagnetic.

-If the pot or pan that you are cooking in is made of a ferromagnetic material, the magnetic pull of the cooking coil will draw on the molecules in the pot or pan.
+If the pot or pan you are using is made of a ferromagnetic material, the magnetic pull of the cooking coil will draw on the molecules in the pot or pan.
 Their response to that magnetic pull creates friction that generates heat.

 This entire process takes place within the material of the pot or pan.

-I cover the pots and pans that work on these cooktops in my article on the best induction suitable cookware.
+I explain more about this and cover the pots that work on induction cooktops in my article on the best induction suitable cookware.

 Since the heat source is a magnet rather than an open flame or an electrical coil, the process is not only more efficient but also safer.

-A gas or electric range will remain hot enough to cause burns for a considerable time after it is turned off.
-They are also capable of causing burns if they are inadvertently turned on when no pot or pan is on the surface.
+A gas or electric range is a radiant cooktop and will remain hot enough to cause burns for a considerable time after it is turned off.
+With these, the heat radiates.
+These cooktops are capable of causing burns if they are inadvertently turned on when no pot or pan is on the surface.